 Do you remember what it's like to learn to drive a standard shift car?
 Or to play a musical instrumental?
 Or ride a bicycle?
 At first the task seems impossible, far too complex to ever be coordinated from your one body and one mind.
-But with encouragment and lots of clumsy practice, we do begin to learn.
+But with encourage-ment and lots of clumsy practice, we do begin to learn.

-When learning something new, even with our 20/20 hindsight we cannot identify exactly when we cross that invisible line from practice into knowing.
+Even with our 20/20 hindsight we cannot identify exactly when we cross that invisible line from practice into knowing.
 But we do.
 We learn.
 And one day we recognize that what once seemed impossible has become natural, even automatic.